ICER Leadership

 Chair of the ICER Chronicle

-Mr. Danner assumed his role as ICER Chair on February 2020.
-He was previously elected ICER Vice Chair on March 2018.
+Mr. Danner assumed his role as ICER Co-Vice Chair in August 2023.
+He was previously elected ICER Vice Chair in March 2018 and assumed his former role of ICER Chair in February 2020.
 He also serves on the Board of Directors of the National Association of Regulatory Utilities Commissioners (NARUC) and chairs its International Relations Committee.
 He is a member of the State Technology Services Board, the Board of Directors of the National Regulatory Research Institute (NRRI), and the Advisory Council of the Center for Public Utilities at New Mexico State University.

 David W. Danner is chairman of the Washington Utilities and Transportation Commission.
 Danner had been the agency’s executive director since 2005 and secretary since 2008.
 Before that, he served as executive policy advisor to Washington Gov. Gary Locke on energy, telecommunications, finance, and elections issues.